Bloofield/TornRadioPlayer/README.md

 ## Installation instructions
 > [!WARNING]
-> This is an incomplete version of TornRadioPlayer.
+> This is a development build of TornRadioPlayer.
 Support will not be provided for installation

-> [!IMPORTANT]
-> The radio station is currently set to a random Russian radio station for demonstration purposes only.

 1. Download files from the [latest release](https://github.com/Bloofield/TornRadioPlayer/releases).
 2. Extract the files to a folder of your choice.